ViewBlock/cryptometa/README.md

 | links.telegram      | `String` | `false`    |         |                                                           |
 | links.instagram     | `String` | `false`    |         |                                                           |

+- No need to calculate and specify the score yourself, as it will be automatically generated based on the provided properties
 - Create and submit a PR

+Upon disagreements as to which property a token has/deserves, remember that we ultimately have the final say in what gets to show in our products.

 #### Usage